Evidential Perfusion Physics-Informed Neural Networks with Residual Uncertainty Quantification: Experiments

 \subsection{Clinical Experiments}

-We primarily report detection sensitivity at both voxel-level and case-level to assess infarct core identification performance.
-In addition, core versus non-core contrast is examined qualitatively using the estimated perfusion maps.
-For infarct core delineation, an absolute $\CBF$ threshold of 25\,ml/100g/min is applied to binarize the perfusion estimates, consistent with established clinical criteria for critically hypoperfused tissue~\cite{murphy2007serial}.
-Case-level sensitivity emphasizes reduction of missed cases, which is particularly relevant for small or spatially heterogeneous core regions~\cite{taha2015metrics}.
-Table~\ref{tab:core_detection} summarizes detection results on ISLES and the clinical cohort.
-EPPINN attains the highest voxel-level and case-level sensitivity across both datasets, demonstrating superior performance on the ISLES benchmark and correctly identifying 41 of 42 cases in the clinical cohort.
+We report voxel- and case-level detection sensitivity at a $\CBF$ threshold of 25\,ml/100g/min~\cite{murphy2007serial}; case-level sensitivity emphasizes reduction of missed cases, critical for small or heterogeneous cores~\cite{taha2015metrics}.
+EPPINN attains the highest voxel- and case-level sensitivity across both datasets in Table~\ref{tab:core_detection}, demonstrating superior performance on the ISLES benchmark and correctly identifying 41 of 42 clinical cases.
+At this threshold, EPPINN's voxel-level specificity/precision are 0.79/0.04 (ISLES) and 0.54/0.18 (clinical), in a sensitivity-prioritized regime.

-Figure~\ref{fig:qualitative} presents representative qualitative comparisons supporting the quantitative findings.
-On ISLES, EPPINN produces spatially coherent perfusion maps with reduced high-frequency speckle compared with ReSPPINN and boxNLR.
-In the clinical cohort, EPPINN delineates perfusion deficits that are spatially concordant with DWI-defined core regions, whereas competing approaches exhibit increased noise or spatial over-diffusion.
+Figure~\ref{fig:qualitative} shows qualitative comparisons.
+EPPINN produces coherent perfusion maps on ISLES with less speckle than ReSPPINN/boxNLR; clinical maps are spatially concordant with DWI-defined cores, while baselines show noise or over-diffusion.
 These qualitative observations are consistent with the improved detection sensitivity reported in Table~\ref{tab:core_detection}.